 The mission of the Union College Office of Campus Safety and Emergency Management is to enable, promote, and support the preparedness, responsiveness, and sustainability of all the elements of Union College.

-Union College is committed to providing an environment where all students, faculty, staff or visitor has equal access to safe egress and to effectively alert, evacuate and/or shelter them during an emergency.
+Union College is committed to providing an environment where all students, faculty, staff or visitors have equal access to safe egress and to effectively alert, evacuate and/or shelter them during an emergency.

 ID cards are issued to all members of the Union College community.
 This is done, among other reasons, to identify you as a member of the community and as proof of your authorization to be on campus, and to allow you access to dining services and to your residence hall.